oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 This route will be mapped to a logout button in your nav and it will delete the user’s session, logging them out.
 This is not a Single Log Out route, which could also be supported, that would also log the user out of the Identity Provider.
 Often it is not desired to log a user out of the Identity Provider when logging them out of the Service Provider, because the user may be using it for other applications.

 In the Assertion Consumer Service route, there is a class called `ClaimsTransform`.
 This is a helper class that we need to implement to help parse the claims out of the SAML Response.
-Create a new file in the root directory of the project, called `ClaimsTransform.cs`.
+Create a new file in the root directory of the project called `ClaimsTransform.cs`.
 Add the following:

 ```csharp
 using ITfoxtec.Identity.Saml2.Claims;